FeanorTheElf/fheanor/examples/bfv_basics/Readme.md

 let rk = ChosenBFVParamType::gen_rk(&C, &mut rng, &sk, digits);
 ```
 To generate the keys (as well as for encryption), we require a source of randomness.
-HE-Ring is internally completely deterministic, hence it takes this source as parameter - in form of a [`rand::CryptoRng`].
+Fheanor is internally completely deterministic, hence it takes this source as parameter - in form of a [`rand::CryptoRng`].
 Furthermore, we have to decide on a number of "digits" to use when creating the relinearization key.
 This is a parameter that is necessary for all forms of key-switching (i.e. also Galois keys), and it refers to the number of parts an element is "decomposed into" when performing a gadget product:
  - A higher number of `digits` will make key generation and key-switching slower, but cause less (additive) noise growth.